DeepLarry/Customer-Churn-Analysis-Dashboard/README.md

 This project focuses on analyzing customer attrition in an online retail setting.
-With a 53% Churn Rate, the goal was to dig deep into the data, identify why customers are leaving, and pinpoint high-risk segments to help the business take immediate action..
+With a 53% Churn Rate, the goal was to dig deep into the data, identify why customers are leaving, and pinpoint high-risk segments to help the business take immediate action.

 ![Customer Churn Dashboard](dashboard.png)